Dispersed Camping Areas (Undeveloped Campground)

 You need to be self-contained.
 No amenities are provided; such as water, restrooms or trash cans.

-You may camp in a dispersed area for up to 16 days.
-After 16 days, you must move at least 5 road miles for camping in another dispersed area.
-Campers may not return to the same campsite within the calendar year.
+You may camp in a dispersed area for up to 14 days.
+After 14 days, you must move at least 5 air miles for camping in another dispersed area.
+Campers may not return to the 5 mile radius for 30 days.

 Please place your campsite at least 100 feet from any stream or other water source.